fberton/algolia_technical_test/README.md

 $ grunt publish
 ```

-This grunt configuration will build the project and publish the dist folder to ghpages
+This grunt command will build the project and publish the dist folder to gh-pages
 branch on my github.